Raj-Majumder/timberlens-ai/README.md

 # TimberLens AI — Multi-Agent Business Intelligence System

-> A production multi-agent AI system built for **TimberLens Creations LLC** — a bespoke hardwood guitar stand workshop in Richardson, TX.
+> A production multi-agent AI system built for TimberLens Creations LLC — a bespoke hardwood guitar stand workshop in Richardson, TX.
 Designed, built, and validated end-to-end by the business owner as a live testbed for agentic AI architecture.

+Portfolio note: This repository contains the full architecture and source code.
+The system runs against private business data (Excel financials) and a local reference CLI (Chub) that are not included in this repo.
+See the Setup section for how to adapt it to your own data.
+This project was built to demonstrate that the same agentic AI architecture patterns used in enterprise AI strategy can be designed, validated, and operated at small-business scale — with real data, real outputs, and real business decisions as the test cases.
 ---

 ## What it does